Students participating in the Albany Summer Internship Program gain a wide range of perspectives on

 Communications/Public Relations major, Psychology minor

-The Albany Internship Experience gave me the opportunity to earn academic credit while becoming
+The Albany Summer Internship Program gave me the opportunity to earn academic credit while becoming

 immersed in state politics.
 My internship at the NYS Conference of Big Five School Districts allowed